olunov/enhanced_button_link/README.txt

    options to link.

- - Enhanced Button Link Formatter (EnhancedButtonFormatter) for rendering a link as Bootstrap button.
+ - Enhanced Button Link Formatter (EnhancedButtonFormatter) for rendering a link as a Bootstrap button.

-This module is in active development for now, please don't use it on a production site.
+This module is in active development for now, don't use it on a production site.

  - For a full description of the module visit: https://www.drupal.org/project/enhanced_button_link